 The Arts Campus in Playhouse Square

 Art & Design students learn in studio, classroom, and exhibition spaces designed to support both creative practice and interdisciplinary collaboration.
+The Arts Campus is also home to the future Galleries at East 13th Street Powered by CSU, a new exhibition and performance venue currently in development on the first floor of the Theatre & Arts Building.

 Most Art & Design facilities are located on Cleveland State’s Arts Campus in Playhouse Square, placing students within Cleveland’s vibrant arts and cultural district.
 Specialized Sculpture and Ceramics studios are also located elsewhere on CSU’s main campus.

-- Light-filled, spacious studios for drawing and painting
+• Light-filled, spacious studios for drawing and painting

-- Photo darkroom and lighting studio
+• Photography darkroom and lighting studio

 TA Student Amenities